greenelab/phenoplier_manuscript/manuscript.md

 **Clustering tree using multiple resolutions for clusters of traits.**
 <!--  -->
 Each row represents a partition/grouping of the traits, and each circle is a cluster from that partition.
-The number of clusters go from 5 to 29.
+The number of clusters goes from 5 to 29.
 Arrows indicate how traits in one cluster move across clusters from different partitions.
 Most of the clusters are preserved across different resolutions, showing highly stable solutions even with independent runs of the clustering algorithm.
 <!--  -->